- Child Custody

 Some of the reasons that a court can consider to limit visitation or file for a custody modification include:

-If any of these situations apply, it is important to contact your Houston child visitation lawyer to legally formalize changes in the visitation agreement with your ex spouse.
+If any of these situations apply, it is important to contact your Lubbock child visitation lawyer to legally formalize changes in the visitation agreement with your ex spouse.